 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 The most appropriate dose of perampanel is one that provides good control of seizures without causing side effects that are too severe.

-The recommended starting dose for adults who are taking certain anti-epileptic medications, including phenytoin, carbamazepine or oxcarbamazepine is 4 mg taken once daily at bedtime.
+The recommended starting dose for adults and adolescents who are taking certain anti-epileptic medications, including phenytoin, carbamazepine, or oxcarbamazepine, is 4 mg taken once daily at bedtime.
 For people who are not taking these medications, the starting dose is 2 mg taken once daily at bedtime.
 The dose of perampanel can be gradually increased to a maximum dose of 12 mg per day until satisfactory seizure control is seen or side effects become intolerable.